linemos/kubernetes-intro/tasks/1-installation-tasks.md

    kubectl get namespace
    ```

 This should list three namespaces. `kube-system`, `kube-public` and `default`.
-The namespace `default`is where we will deploy our applications. `kube-system` is used by Kubernetes
+The namespace `default`is where we will deploy our applications. `kube-system` is used by Kubernetes, `kube-public` is for resources that does not need authentication and `default` is, as the name says, the default namespace for resources.
+You can create your own namespaces, e.g. for test and prod.